VerneShi/DATA550_Final_Project/README.md

 2. Ensure that you have R installed on your system.
 3. Navigate to the project directory and run `make install` from the terminal.
 This will set up the R environment using the `renv` package.

-For more details on using `renv`, see the [renv documentation](https://rstudio.github.io/renv/articles/renv.html).

 ## Generating the Final Report

 The final report is generated from the `final_report.Rmd` document, which compiles the analysis results, including tables and figures, into a cohesive narrative.
 To generate the report: